anirudhaxe/dotfiles/README.md

 # Dev Stash

-A stash for dev configs.
+A stash for dev configs for macOS.

 - neovim config
 - tmux config